 Five & Ten (2000) was started from scratch and represents our continual quest to provide a community restaurant within our town.
 It is a restaurant with little pomp and circumstance serving a diverse crowd of people.
 To some, we are a restaurant for special occasions and to others we are their constant meal source.
 The menu has always been an open interpretation of Southern food, melding Georgia cookery with French and Italian influences I learned growing up.
 It’s been a very fun restaurant over the years.

 The National (2007) is a small bistro with a Mediterranean influence, particularly the foods of Northern Africa and Spain.
-The chef is Peter Dale and the beverage director is Chris Luken, both of whom have been partners from day one.
+It is led by the mutually talented and adored chef, Peter Dale.
 The National blends the comfort and smarts of a community restaurant with an international feel that makes us all comfortable global citizens.

 Empire State South (2010) is our Atlanta outpost and has been a great success.
 The food, spanning breakfast, brunch, lunch and dinner, is very modern with a deep loyalty and respect for local ingredients.
 The wine program, coffee service and kickass bocce ball court are all-important attributes to a restaurant that has found its heart in midtown Atlanta.